Insiders Guide to the Best Day Trips from Beijing 🗺️ Where to Go in 2024

 Worried about getting off at the wrong stop?
 Just tell the bus driver you’re going to Huanghuacheng and they’ll be happy to help.

-#2 Day Trips From Beijing – Longqing Gorge 龙庆峡
+Day Trips From Beijing: #2 Longqing Gorge 龙庆峡

 When you first arrive at the Gorge you will be met by the Longqing Dam.
-See the long dragon at the side, it isn’t only for decoration!
+Here you’ll see a huge yellow dragon snaking down the side of the mountain – but it’s not just for decoration!

 Go inside it and ride one of the world’s longest escalators to the top of the dam.